mmbman/Katagiri/1986-10-18-Shobogenzo-Kokyo-Talk-1.md

 So, when your life is completely reflected in that mirror, you can have the same and one pattern, and your looks, your heart, your lifestyles are all the same.
 But from that same and one pattern, there are a myriad, myriad different types of life coming up, freely, constantly, under all circumstances.
 That’s why – what is that?
 This is a practice.
 And what is this?
 Through that practice, what will you get?
 That is a result, so-called peace and harmony, in your life.

-So, that’s why Dogen Zenji says it here like this:
+So, that’s why Dōgen Zenji says it here like this:

 > When the Barbarian comes, he is reflected in that mirror.